scacela/oci-lakehouse-pipeline/modules/oac/generate-oac-access-token.md

 # Generate an Access Token for OAC Deployment
-If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an access token to use for the `OAC IDCS Access Token` field.
+If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to [generate an IDCS Application](#generate-an-idcs-application), and use it to [generate a token file](#generate-the-access-token-from-the-idcs-application) that contains the access token, which will be used as an input parameter for the `OAC IDCS Access Token` field.
 To walk through this process, please follow these instructions.

 ## Table of Contents